sorbet/sorbet/website/docs/cli.md

 ```

 In this doc, we'll cover **only** the command line interface to the `srb tc`
 subcommand.
-For information about `srb init` and `srb rbi`, see
+For information about `tapioca` and `srb rbi`, see
 [RBI files](rbi.md).

 ## Config file

-The first time `srb init` runs, it creates a config file that `srb tc` will
+The first time `tapioca init` runs, it creates a config file that `srb tc` will
 read, located at `sorbet/config`.
 The config file is actually just a
 newline-separated list of arguments to pass to `srb tc`, the same as if they'd
 been passed at the command line.